rhel-labs/instruqt/eus-intro/01-introduction/assignment.md

 - type: text
   contents: |
     # Introduction to Extended Update Support
-    Whether you want more control over your lifecycle, need a longer support window, or are tied to a specific minor release, Extended Update Support (EUS) allows your Red Hat Enterprise Linux servers to stay on the same minor version for 2 years.
+    Whether you want more control over your lifecycle, need a longer support window, or are tied to a specific minor release, Extended Update Support (EUS) allows your Red Hat Enterprise Linux servers to stay on the same minor version for up to 2 years.

     ## Tasks included in this scenario:
     * Identify current minor version and available versions of RHEL